Jaygeepd/tripscribe/README.md

 - User is shown information attached to that journey (Stops, Places Visited, Photos, etc.)
 - User can click an "Edit Journey" button which allows them to add new details or edit existing one (When first redirected here, editing will be enabled)

-### Add City (Maybe stop better term?)
+### Add Stop
-- Once a journey is in edit mode, the user can add Cities that they have visited
+- Once a journey is in edit mode, the user can add stops that they have visited, with a stop being a city, national park, event, etc.
-- User enters the name of the city, the date arrived, and the date of departure (autocomplete the city maybe?)
+- User enters the name of the stop, the date arrived, and the date of departure

 ### Add Location
-- With a city created, the user can add a location they visited, including name and brief description (Restaurant, Museum, etc.)
+- With a stop created, the user can add a location they visited within that stop, including name and brief description (Restaurant, Museum, etc.)

 ### Add Photographies and Reviews
-- Both the city in general as well as individual locations can be given a review or attached photographs
+- Both the stop in general as well as individual locations can be given a review or attached photographs
-- For a review, the user writes what they want posted and when complete it will appear in that journey along the attached city/stop
+- For a review, the user writes what they want posted and when complete it will appear in that journey along the attached stop
 - For photographs, the other uploads photographs from their local file storage/drag and drop function

 These are the basic functions that the user should be able to accomplish.
-Once a journey has been created, the details of it should be able to be seen in the dashboard - for example showing the number of visited cities and range of dates that the journey took place on.
-When the user goes from the dashboard into a journey, they will find the cities listed in chronological order with attached reviews and photos in a "gallery".
+Once a journey has been created, the details of it should be able to be seen in the dashboard - for example showing the number of visited stops and range of dates that the journey took place on.
+When the user goes from the dashboard into a journey, they will find the stops listed in chronological order with attached reviews and photos in a "gallery".

 Furthermore once a user has created a journey, they should be able to share it using a link to their friends.
 With this link, the user should be able to see the same page but without the ability to edit the page.